-Mr. Keenan.
+Mr. KEENAN.
 We will have a few words from General Allen about the matter of protests.
-We dislike to get into that subject about the protests, because we find that communications have been sent out from Washington by the National Rifle Association, in effect asking the members to bombard this committee with objections and showing a rather definite knowledge of the terms of the act as originally drawn, and making some representations which, we regret to say, we think are not in accordance with the facts of the case.
+We dislike to get into that subject about the protests, because we find that communications have been sent out from Washington by the National Rifle Association, in effect asking the members to bombard this committee with objections and showing a rather definite knowledge of the terms of the act as originally drawn, and making some representations which, we registed the act as originally think are not in accordance with the facts of the case.
 We will have those to show the committee, if it is interested.
 I imagine the Congressman has not been here before today.